Whether you’re a constant cleaner or a last-minute tidy-upper, knowing a few quick and easy tricks can make the process a whole lot easier.

 Here’s a safe and easy way to clean your computer:

-- To clean your keyboard, pour some white vinegar on a microfiber cloth and scrub the keyboard thoroughly.
+- To clean the keyboard, pour some white vinegar on a microfiber cloth and scrub the keyboard thoroughly.

 - Use a cotton swab soaked in vinegar to clean areas that need more attention.